shekharvaibhav6/EasyConnectApp/README.md

 Build Tool: Maven
 🎯 Architecture

-KafkaConnect leverages the following components:
+EasyConnectApp leverages the following components:

 Kafka Producer: Sends messages to a Kafka topic.
 Kafka Consumer: Listens for messages from a Kafka topic and processes them.